starsarenaorg/arena-app-store-sdk/README.md

 ## Alpha Notes
 - WalletConnect integration is in early stages
-- API may change in future releases
+- The API may change in future releases